albahladeras/SalivaQTL/README.md

 ```

 ### 2 Filter samples
--More than 4SD from the mean of heterozigosity
+More than 4SD from the mean of heterozigosity
--Call rate 10%
+Call rate 10%

 1. Heterozigosity
 1.1 Create the .imiss and .het files with plink